mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

 ## 2016 and prior

+1. Tzeng, E., Hoffman, J., Saenko, K., & Darrell, T. (2017).
+Adversarial discriminative domain adaptation.
+In *Proceedings of the IEEE conference on computer vision and pattern recognition* (pp. 7167-7176).

 1. Ganin, Yaroslav, and Victor Lempitsky.
 "Unsupervised domain adaptation by backpropagation."
 In International conference on machine learning, pp. 1180-1189.
 2015.
      - Simple and great Idea [eq: 1,2,3].
        - Input to features (*f*), features to task (*y, loss<sub>y</sub>*), features to domain classifier (*d, loss<sub>d</sub>*).
        - *f* tries to minimize the *loss<sub>y</sub>* and maximize the *loss<sub>d</sub>*, and *d, y* tries to minimize their corresponding losses.